GeekTrainer/help-desk-bot-lab/CSharp/exercise3-LuisDialog.md

 Utterances are sentences representing examples of user queries or commands that your bot is expected to receive and interpret.
 You need to add example utterances for each intent in your app.
 LUIS learns from these utterances and your app is able to generalize and understand similar contexts.
 By constantly adding more utterances and labeling them, you are enhancing your bot's language learning experience.

-You can read more information about intents [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/add-intents) and about utterances [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/add-example-utterances).
+You can read more information about intents [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/add-intents) and utterances [here](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/add-example-utterances).

 1. In the LUIS portal, click **Intents** in the left panel.
 You will notice there is already a _None_ intent present.